Tennessee Fair Labor Standards Act

 If believe that your employer has violated your rights under the wage and hour provisions of the FLSA, you need a knowledgeable Tennessee labor law attorney to investigate your case.

-The FLSA attorneys at the Employment and Consumer Law Group in Nashville focus exclusively on employment issues affecting the state’s hardworking residents.
+The FLSA attorneys at the Employment and Commerce Law Group in Nashville focus exclusively on employment issues affecting the state’s hardworking residents.
 Everyone has the right to fair pay — and our legal team demands that eligible workers are repaid every penny that they are owed.

 What Is The Fair Labor Standards Act?